somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 The simplest theory to pick and demonstrate the ideas involved in Language is probably the Language of States of Matter.

-* Take a simple (single 'component' or restrict to one dimensional) system like Water which exists in three states of Matter.
+* Take a simple (single 'component' or restrict to one dimensional) system like Water which exists in different states of Matter.
 In this Language, Differentiation takes the form of Condensation and Integration takes the form of Evaporation.
-To keep consistency with the rest of the document, let us say that here, Condensation plays the role of Differentiation and Evaporation plays the role of Integration.
+To keep consistency with the rest of the write up, we say that here Condensation plays the role of Differentiation and Evaporation plays the role of Integration.
 Starting from a Fluid form (water vapor or liquid water), Differentiation gives Solid form (ice) (hereafter I shall replace the word 'Solid' by 'Condensed').
 The Phase Boundary or the interface between the two is the Structure of this Language.
 Each form- Condensed or Fluid is a representation of Water in the Language of States of Matter.

 * Differentiation in this Language gives the notion of Rigidity.
 The Condensed Language is called relatively more Rigid.
 We see that Differentiation (adding structure) leads to greater Rigidity whereas Integration leads to lesser Rigidity.
-Lesser Rigidity means less structure and hence the boundaries of fluids (gases and liquids are not well formed).
+Lesser Rigidity means less structure and hence the boundaries of fluids (gases and liquids) are not well formed.
 Instead of writing more rigid and less rigid, I shall write more Rigid and more Fluid.

+* Differentiation destroys Symmetry, Integration creates Symmetry.
+This is because Differentiation is an additional boundary which differentiates between what should have been indistinuguishable.

+* The Differentiated forms are now restricted by the additional boundary compared to its Integral form.
+This is decrease in the Degrees of Freedom.
+Integrated forms have less boundary which allows more freedom.
+This is increase in the Degrees of Freedom.

-Differentiation destroys Symmetry, Integration adds Symmetry (or degrees of freedom).
+* Corresponding to every  (or degrees of freedom).
 This is the behaviour that we want to see in all Languages.
-These are the common features (universal)- Structure as Duality or Language as a form of Duality, that we will look for after Integrating this particular Language of Nature to a more fluid Language.
+These are the common features (universal)- Structure as Duality or Language as a form of Duality, that we will look for.

 * Thus we have seen Condensed-Fluid Duality:

  Condensed | Fluid

 ### The Language of Signs

 Positive and negative.